dchenk/msgp/README.md

 this repository takes the project in a new and better direction.

 Differences between this tool and tinylib/msgp:
-- Here we have regular expression matching for type names in directives.
+- Here we have [regular expression matching](https://github.com/dchenk/msgp/wiki/Using-the-Code-Generator#matching-type-names) for type names in directives.
-- Here we do not use package `unsafe` for conversions from byte slices to strings: `[]byte` is converted efficiently to `string` simply with the built-in `string()`.
+- Here we do not use package `unsafe` for conversions from byte slices to strings: `[]byte` is converted quite efficiently to `string` simply with the built-in `string()`.
-- This codebase is thoroughly refactored to be more Go-idiomatic, efficient, and inviting to contributors.
+- This codebase is thoroughly refactored to be more Go-idiomatic and efficient.

-Additionally, in this library we plan to add an `omitempty` feature, like what `encoding/json` has.
+You're welcome to contribute!